 Treatment depends on the cause.
 Follow your provider's treatment recommendations.

-Shy ME.
+Smith G, Shy ME.
 Peripheral neuropathies.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 420.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 392.BACK TO TOP